-There are three license classifications available in recreational therapy in Utah.
-They are: Therapeutic Recreational Technician (TRT), Therapeutic Recreational Specialist (TRS), and Master Therapeutic Recreational Specialist (MTRS).
-Each classification has specific exam requirements which must be fulfilled before applying.
-The exam requirements for each license are listed below.
+There are three license classifications available for Recreational Therapy in Utah: Therapeutic Recreational Technician (TRT), Therapeutic Recreational Specialist (TRS), and Master Therapeutic Recreational Specialist (MTRS).
+The exam requirements for each license are listed below:

 Therapeutic Recreational Technician (TRT)